/* Scenario metadata

 <<link "A. Continue to DA, look up at DA, land if you see the runway environment, go around if you don't."
 "Dec9_DA_Strict">><</link>>

-<<link "B. Add five knots for the degraded panel — keep approach speed at 90 — you want more control authority in case you need a go-around."
+<<link "B. Add five knots for the degraded panel and fly the approach at 90.
+More control authority if this turns into a go-around."
 "Dec9_AddFive">><</link>>

 <<link "C. Call the missed now.
 The panel is degraded, the scan is tired, the prudent thing is a holding pattern and a plan."
 "Dec9_EarlyMiss">><</link>>